kbenoit/coursepack-bookdown/readme.md

 ![](./images/commit-demo.png)

 Your changes will be in effect after a few minutes.
-Check out <https://kbenoit.github.io/coursepack-bookdown/> and download the pdf printable and epub ebook too view them.
+Check out <https://kbenoit.github.io/coursepack-bookdown/> and download the pdf printable and epub ebook to view your changes.

 -- Tobias Pester, September 2016